jamessu2/data_analyst_case/analysis/README.md

 ### Comment #3
-For personal convenience, I will be evaluating the currencies as USD.
-I am aware that the metrics are perhaps scaled versions of Euros, but in the context of the exercise, the overall analysis shouldn't be affected.
+For personal convenience, I will be evaluating / presenting the currencies as USD.
+I am aware that the metrics are likely scaled versions of Euros, but in the context of the exercise, the overall analysis shouldn't be affected.

 ### Comment #4